rajsingh16/Segmentation-and-Repositioning-of-an-Image/README.md

 This project provides the following functionalities:

-Object Identification: Uses the CLIP model to match an object class (e.g., "cat") with objects in the input image.
+Object Identification: Uses the CLIP model to match an object class (e.g., "bag", "Wall hanging", "stool") with objects in the input image.
 Segmentation Mask Generation: Uses the Segment Anything Model (SAM) to generate segmentation masks for all objects in the image.
 Repositioning Objects: Moves the segmented object to a new location within the image based on user-specified pixel shifts.
-Dependencies
+#Dependencies
 Python 3.7+
 PyTorch
 OpenAI's CLIP